THE OTHER ENERGY SOURCE (Who needs an advanced degree in physics?)

 Sometime later I saw a TV episode of BIZARRE FOODS about Iceland.
 Besides illustrating how sharks are harvested, butchered, and then fermented until they reek of ammonia, it showed how the island country enjoys power derived from geothermal steam.
-Iceland uses both the steam and the electricity generated by it.
-That volcanic steam is piped into virtually every town dweller’s home and business.
-The steam arrives at 330oF which boils water in about 10 seconds and cooks rice in 10 minutes.
+Iceland uses both the steam directly and to drive turbines to generate electricity.
+The volcanic steam is piped into virtually every town dweller’s home and business.
+The steam arrives at 330 oF which boils water in about 10 seconds and cooks rice in 10 minutes.
 Steam, it seems, might fulfill the energy dreams of home brewers everywhere.
 I checked with the LSU extension service but found that volcanoes are scarce in these parts and there aren’t any accessible geothermal resources in Southeast Louisiana.

 Without geothermal power on the horizon, I started thinking about how to generate steam without resorting to using electricity, natural gas, or any form of LPG.
 The point was to get away from these expensive, fossil-fuel energy sources.
 That dilemma got me thinking of how a small nuclear steam generator could be designed and built with the patio/garage brewer in mind.
 I searched the web for ideas and finally bought some books from Amazon® before collecting the necessary pieces-parts required for such a contraption.